-This is an amazing, relatively new wedding option on the Hudson, with two unique ceremony locations seated atop a cliff with awe-inspiring river views.
+This is an amazing wedding option on the Hudson, with two unique ceremony locations seated atop a cliff with awe-inspiring river views.
 By choosing A Private Estate, you’ll have access to the entire property: the grounds, the 19th-century estate at the center, the Carriage House (sleeps 12), the Creekside Cabin (sleeps 6), multiple barns, multiple locations for tent placement, forested trails, and a variety of photo environments.

 Audrey’s offers all-inclusive packages that feature use of their massive barn and fashionable adjoining greenhouse, 18th c. farmhouse, and exterior bluestone patio, plus top-notch on-site catering, rentals, lighting, lodging, and more.
 The vintage greenhouse is a unique, plant-packed industrial space that will make even the largest gathering feel intimate, and while the property only sleeps 38, it’s located close enough to New Paltz to offer plentiful lodging and AirBnb options.
 The owners, Doug and Sally, are particularly cool to work with and their culinary game is on point.